devlooped/SponsorLink/docs/index.md

    on their local machine to remove the warning message and potentially unlock sponsors-only features.

-{: .info }
+{: .note }
-> NOTE: SponsorLink does not determine how libraries and tools act upon the presence
+> SponsorLink does not determine how libraries and tools act upon the presence
 > or absence of the manifest.

 The synchronization is performed by a separate tool, which runs interactively so